silentbicycle/greatest/README.md

 - **Small, Portable, Lightweight**

-    greatest doesn't depend on anything beyond ANSI C89, and the test scaffolding should build without warnings under `-Wall -pedantic`.
-    It is under 800 LOC (SLOCCount), and does no dynamic allocation.
+    greatest doesn't depend on anything beyond ANSI C89, and the test scaffolding should build without warnings when compiled with `-Wall -Weverything -pedantic`.
+It is under 1,000 LOC (SLOCCount), and does no dynamic allocation.

 - **Permissive License**